stjude/learngenomics.dev/docs/01-biological-foundations/02-the-central-dogma.md

 master recipe book.
 Rather than take the entire book out of the office when they leave, these staff members _transcribe_ a copy of a particular recipe on a piece of paper (analogous to RNA transcripts).
-These working copies of the recipe are then carried out of the back office are given to the baking staff on the baking floor.
+These working copies of the recipe are then carried out of the back office and given to the baking staff on the baking floor.
 Last, the baking staff uses these working copies to bake any number of physical cakes (analogous to proteins).
 Eventually, the working copies of the recipes are worn out and degrade, rendering them unable to be used by the baking staff.

 A few important points as we expand our understanding:

 - First, as stated earlier, there are only a finite number of the master recipes locked away (generally two, in the case of humans).
 However, there can be many, many working copies of the recipes floating around the bakery.
 Clearly, if more working copies of the recipe are floating around on the bakery floor, more cooks can work on that recipe at the same time, and more physical cakes of that type can be made.
 - Next, occasionally mistakes are made in either the transcription or translation processes.
 These can be transient, and cells have built in failsafe mechanisms to identify and neutralize the effects of these mistakes.
 However, these mistakes can